Fumwa23/smartDial/README.md

 -
 - Must have several ways to power devices, so it can be integrated into other projects.
 - bluetooth module?
+- maybe a slot so the VEML7700 light sensor/equivelant can be added on later.